Dashboards

 Style Presets

 Styles are optimized to enhance dashboard user-experience based on your data update patterns.
+For dashboards with high-frequency data updates (shorter than a minute), specialized styles ensure stable positioning of tooltips, numbers, and chart labels, while maintaining smooth rendering performance.

 Currently Dashgrid provides two style presets: